Transit network modifications

 This modification does not take into account the possibility of increased frequency due to more efficient routes.
 However, it can be paired with a convert to frequency modification to model that scenario.

 Another common modification is to remove trips.
 The most common use is to remove entire routes, but it is also possible to remove only specific trip patterns on a particular route.
 In order to remove trips, create a new remove trips modification, and select a GTFS feed, route, and optionally the trip pattern of the trips to be removed.
 All trips on this route/pattern combination will be removed and the route will be shown in red on the map.
-Note that the "active in variants" selector always specifies whether the modification is active.
-In this case it implies that the trips will be removed from the selected variants.
+You can select multiple routes to remove, but only one will be shown on the map.

 This modification type can be used to represent detours, extensions,and curtailments.
 When creating a reroute modification, you first select a GTFS feed, route, and trip patterns.
 Once trip patterns are selected, you then select a stop at which the reroute alignment will start, or a stop at which the reroute alignment will end, or both, by clicking then clicking an existing stop on the baseline pattern.

-If B was selected as the start-of-reroute, and D was selected as the end-of-reroute, patterns 1 and 2 could be included in the reroute modification, but not pattern 3.
+If stop B is selected as the start-of-reroute, and stop D is selected as the end-of-reroute, patterns 1 and 2 can be included in the reroute modification.
+Do not select Pattern 3, because it does not stop at the selected start-of-reroute stop.

 Once a start or end stop is specified, you can add and modify segments by clicking the Edit route geometry button, then clicking on the map.
 Editing behavior is similar to editing mode for adding trip patterns though with some options fixed depending on whether the route is being extended in either direction, or if the reroute is happening in the middle of the alignment.